Daughter says Mandela 'still there', raps media 'vultures'

 "I won't lie, it doesn't look good," she told state broadcaster SABC.
 "But as I say, if we speak to him, he responds and tries to open his eyes.
 He's still there".

-Having run the gauntlet of camera crews and reporters at the hospital, Makaziwe criticized what she said was the "bad taste" of the foreign media and intrusion into the family's privacy.
+Having run the gauntlet of camera crews and reporters at the hospital, Makaziwe criticised what she said was the "bad taste" of the foreign media and intrusion into the family's privacy.

 "There's sort of a racist element with many of the foreign media, where they just cross boundaries," she said.